 Requirements for emergency situations should be anticipated.
-Such things as emergency lighting, emergency trip stations, safe multiple exit routes, adequate fire protection, alarm systems, and equipment isolation valves are examples of safety features that should be considered for emergency situations.
+Emergency lighting, emergency trip stations, safe multiple exit routes, adequate fire protection, alarm systems, and equipment isolation valves are examples of safety features that should be considered for emergency situations.

 Other general installation safety items that should be considered are the relative locations of adjacent equipment such as containers of flammable materials (e.g., oil), starting panels for oxygen compressors, oxygen gas meters, PRDs, liquid back-up systems, and automatic and manual control valves.
-Discuss these with the equipment supplier(s).
+Discuss all these issues with the equipment supplier(s).